 1. Get links

-At every point in our life, we need links.
-That’s why we don’t have to destroy our relationships with people.
-Apart from our family and friends we contact often, there come times we need old schoolmates, old contacts, and acquaintances to link us up.
+At every point in our life we need links.
+That’s why we don’t have to destroy our relationship with people.
+Apart from our family and friends we contact often, there comes times we need old school mates, old contacts and acquaintances to link us up.